 In this day and age, technology is at an all-time high and constantly improving our lives.
-An example of this is calorie tracking apps that provide us with an easy way to count our daily calorie and macronutrient intakes.
+An example of this is calorie tracking apps that provide us with an easy way to count our daily calorie and macronutrient intake.

 These calorie counting tools are a fantastic way to see almost exactly what you are putting into your body on a daily basis.
 But, at first, counting your calories, carbs, fats, and proteins can be a huge hassle, especially when you’re transitioning into a ketogenic diet.

 In this article, we will be taking a look at how to use each one to track carbs on the ketogenic diet.
-But first, what is the difference between MyFitnessPal and Cronometer?

 Pros and Cons of MyFitnessPal